 Help Support & Improve BW Media Spotlight

-The Clutter Reports (my other site)- My 2026 Decluttering Goals
+The Clutter Reports (my other site)- Watching A Video About Beating Your (my) Backlog

 Thanks for linking to the review of ASM’s “Amazing Grace.”
 That story had plenty of potential.
 It’s a shame that Jose Molina had to twist Peter Parker’s established personality so much to get the outcome he wanted…